mathigon/textbooks/content/sequences/content.md

 If you compare both these problems, you might notice that there are many
-similarities: the sequence of Halley’s comet has the same [[difference|ratio|product]] between consecutive terms while the sequence of tennis ball bounces has the same [[ratio|difference|product]] between consecutive terms.
+similarities: the sequence of Halley’s comet has the same [[difference|ratio|product]] between consecutive terms, while the sequence of tennis ball bounces has the same [[ratio|difference|product]] between consecutive terms.

 ---
 > id: arithmetic-geometric-1

-All sequences with these properties have a special name:
+Sequences with these properties have a special name:

 ::: column.grow
 ::: .theorem.s-red